 Get That Job!

-The VCAAA Advisory Council’s Workforce Subcommittee produced this video to help older adults reenter the job force, with strategies and suggestions on searching, applying, and interviewing for positions.
+The VCAAA Advisory Council’s Workforce Subcommittee produced a video and tip sheet to help older adults reenter the job force, with strategies and suggestions on searching, applying, and interviewing for positions.

 Senior Community Service Employment Program (SCSEP)